lakshmankumar12/nixPowerToolNotes/bashNotes.md

 # -n      (not clear) from man: treat LINK_NAME as a normal file if it is a symbolic link to a directory
 # -T      no target directory.. treate linkname as a regular file
           (didnt understand this yet)
+# -A      list all dot-files.
+Dont show . and ..
+# -a      list all dot-files. show . and ..

 ```